Seattle has always wanted to be San Francisco.

 During the 1960s, the U District became a West Coast countercultural mecca second only to San Francisco’s fabled Haight-Ashbury district.
 Among other ways Seattle then emulated San Francisco was by creating its own “Hippie Hill.”
 The older city’s Hippie Hill was a countercultural gathering place in Golden Gate Park whose regular visitors included members of the celebrated San Francisco rock bands Grateful Dead and Jefferson Airplane.
 Seattle’s Hippie Hill was the stretch of lawn on the western edge of the UW campus between 15th Avenue Northeast and Denny Hall, near University Way Northeast (a.k.a.
 “The Ave“).
 Seattle’s counterculture circa 1967 thus emulated the Bay Area’s — yet it also once again contributed something in return to the older city.
 While Haight-Ashbury became the locus of the celebrated San Francisco music scene of that decade, certain young musicians from Seattle and its environs played a crucial role in catalyzing that scene.
 Among these were Signe Toly Anderson and Don Stevenson.

 Signe Toly Anderson (1941-2016), born in Seattle on September 15, 1941, and raised in Portland, Oregon, was one of the founding members of Jefferson Airplane.
 She first achieved local fame as a folk and jazz singer in Portland, then moved to San Francisco, where she was discovered by Jefferson Airplane founder Marty Balin while singing at the Drunken Gourd club.
-She then joined the nascent band in summer 1965 and sang on their first album and early singles prior to leaving the band amicably and being replaced by Grace Slick in October 1966.
+She then joined the nascent band in summer 1965 and sang on their debut album and early singles prior to leaving the band amicably and being replaced by Grace Slick in October 1966.
 Quite uncannily, Anderson passed away on January 28, 2016 — the same day as original Airplane member and San Francisco native Paul Kantner’s passage.

 Don Stevenson, born in Seattle on October 15, 1942, was the drummer and a singer and songwriter for Moby Grape, which was formed in San Francisco in late 1966.
 Stevenson first obtained local recognition in Seattle as a member of the Frantics, a band that included Tacoma native Jerry Miller on guitar.
 Miller and Stevenson moved the Frantics from Seattle to San Francisco after a 1965 encounter with guitarist Jerry Garcia, who was then playing with the Warlocks at a bar in Belmont, California.
 Garcia encouraged them to move to San Francisco, due mainly to the older city’s then-superior music scene.
 The Frantics relocated to San Francisco in 1966 and formed the nucleus of what would become Moby Grape.